tpturjo/Stock-Trading-Game/README.md

 - Successfully creates a game with an admin user: Validates that an admin user can successfully create a new game.
 ### 4. Starting Cash Check-Up for General and Game Context
 - Endpoints: Implicit within POST /game/join and GET /portfolio/:username
+- Request syntax: { username, gameId } for  POST /game/join and  /portfolio/${username} for GET /portfolio/:username
 - Description: Ensures users have the correct starting cash in both their general portfolio and within any game they join.
 - Feature Supported: Portfolio and Game Management
 #### Unit Tests: